emelianov/Synology-NexCloud/README.md

 * pdo_mysql
 * zip

 13. Reset Maria DB password to known.
-Also note port on whitch DB is listen for requests (3307 at screenshot).
+Also note port on which DB is listen for requests (3307 at screenshot).
 ![php-settings](https://github.com/emelianov/Synology-NextCloud/blob/master/images/db-port.png)

 14. Open `<synology_ip>/nextcloud` in browser.
 Fill